top of page

 The Farming in Protected Landscapes Programme is designed to help Farmers and Landowners within each of the 44 protected landscapes in England, both National Parks and National Landscapes, to deliver projects that support nature recovery, climate change mitigation, improve landscape character and give people more opportunities to access and understand the landscape.

-FiPL is delivered locally in each protected landscape: there are dedicated staff to support applicants in developing projects and preparing applications, and a Local Assessment Panel comprising representatives from the Quantock Hills National Landscape Joint Action Committee (JAC), Natural England, representatives from the farming and land management community, and landscape and biodiversity specialists.
+• FiPL is delivered locally in each protected landscape: there are dedicated staff to support applicants in developing projects and preparing applications, and a Local Assessment Panel comprising representatives from the QHNL Joint Action Committee (JAC), Natural England, representatives from the farming and land management community, and landscape and biodiversity specialists.

 How to apply

 We are now accepting applications for the final year of the programme.
-Get in touch with our Farming in Protected Landscapes Officer, Helen Richardson at helen.richardson@somerset.gov.uk or by calling 07980 666183
+Get in touch with Helen to discuss your project - she will help you to prepare your application and advise on upcoming deadlines.

 Application documents: